2018 Pro Bowl: Broadcasting

 The 2018 Pro Bowl was televised nationally by ABC, ESPN, and ESPN Deportes.
-The simulcast marked the game's return to broadcast television, as well as its return to ABC for the first time since 2003.
+The simulcast marked the game's return to broadcast television since 2014, as well as its return to ABC for the first time since 2003.
 To accommodate the return to broadcast television, the game moved from primetime to an afternoon start time to avoid interfering with ABC's Primetime Lineup.

 Cheerleaders

 All selected in a different way, some by fan vote, some by team vote and some by choice of their director, the 2018 Pro Bowl Cheerleaders were a team composed of only one representative from each NFL team.
 This elite group of women attended events, performed for fans, and learned new routines all throughout the week leading up to the game.
 The team performed for the entirety of the game and in the half-time routine with Jordan Fisher.